pingcap/docs/dev/tidb-in-kubernetes/reference/configuration/storage-class.md

     The local storage medium is on the current node, and typically can provide lower latency than the network storage.
 Because there are no redundant replicas, once the node fails, data might be lost.
 If it is an IDC server, data can be restored to a certain extent.
 If it is a virtual machine using the local disk on the public cloud, data **cannot** be retrieved after the node fails.

 PVs are created automatically by the system administrator or volume provisioner.
-PVs and Pods are bound by[PersistentVolumeClaim (PVC)](https://kubernetes.io/docs/concepts/storage/persistent-volumes/#persistentvolumeclaims).
+PVs and Pods are bound by [PersistentVolumeClaim (PVC)](https://kubernetes.io/docs/concepts/storage/persistent-volumes/#persistentvolumeclaims).
 Users request for using a PV through a PVC instead of creating a PV directly.
 The corresponding volume provisioner creates a PV that meets the requirements of PVC and then binds the PV to the PVC.

 > **Warning:**
 >
-> For data security, do not delete a PV in any case unless you are familiar with volume provisioners.
+> For data safety, do not delete a PV in any case unless you are familiar with the underlying volume provisioner.

-## Recommended storage class for TiDB clusters
+## Recommended storage classes for TiDB clusters

 TiKV uses the Raft protocol to replicate data.
 When a node fails, PD automatically schedules data to fill the missing data replicas; TiKV requires low read and write latency, so local SSD storage is strongly recommended in the production environment.